jthnguyen9909/e-commerce-back-end/README.md

 ## Usage

 After the command, 'npm i' is run to install dependencies, the user will be able to seed their database by running 'npm run seed' after they have created a dotenv file containing their MySQL data.
 The user can then run 'npm start' to start the server and begin testing the API routes for categories, products, and tags in a testing environment such as Insomnia.
-All data that is displayed will be in JSON format, and thus, all POST request are required to be in JSON formatting as well.
+All data that is displayed will be in JSON format, and thus, all POST requests are required to be in JSON formatting as well.

 ## License